-SPA 395/495 Field Study in a Spanish-Speaking Country
+SPA 395/495 Field Study in a Spanish-Speaking Country Three credit hours Study at first-hand of the Spanish language, literature, and/or civilization abroad.
+NOTE: Credit hours of academic program abroad subject to departmental approval and proper filing in the Office of the Registrar prior to departure.

-Study of the Spanish language, literature, and/or civilization abroad.
-NOTE Credit hours of academic program abroad are subject to departmental approval and proper filing in the Registrar's Office prior to departure.
-Prerequisite: Any introductory Spanish course or permission of coordinator.
+Prerequisites: Any introductory Spanish course or permission of coordinator